Atmosphere of Mars

 Dust devils and dust storms are prevalent on Mars, which are sometimes observable by telescopes from Earth, and in 2018 even with the naked eye as a change in colour and brightness of the planet.
 Planet-encircling dust storms (global dust storms) occur on average every 5.5 Earth years (every 3 Martian years) on Mars and can threaten the operation of Mars rovers.
 However, the mechanism responsible for the development of large dust storms is still not well understood.
 It has been suggested to be loosely related to gravitational influence of both moons, somewhat similar to the creation of tides on Earth.

-The Martian atmosphere is an oxidizing atmosphere.
+The Martian atmosphere is an oxidized atmosphere.
 The photochemical reactions in the atmosphere tend to oxidize the organic species and turn them into carbon dioxide or carbon monoxide.
-Although the most sensitive methane probe on the recently launched ExoMars Trace Gas Orbiter failed to find methane in the atmosphere over the whole of Mars, several previous missions and ground-based telescope detected unexpected levels of methane in the Martian atmosphere, which may even be a biosignature for life on Mars.
+Although the most sensitive methane probe on the recently launched ExoMars Trace Gas Orbiter failed to find methane in the atmosphere over the whole of Mars, several previous missions and ground-based telescopes detected unexpected levels of methane in the Martian atmosphere, which may even be a biosignature for life on Mars.
 However, the interpretation of the measurements is still highly controversial and lacks a scientific consensus.